Optical Quantum Mixed-State Reconstruction With Multiple Deep Learning Approaches: Architecture and training settings

-We train our model using a linear combination of cross-entropy loss for the label and the sum of MAE loss for the real and imaginary parts of the regression output \emph{F} as a feature vector:
+where $\mathcal{L}_{k}$ are task-specific loss functions and $\lambda_{k}$ probabilistically balance the contribution of each task.
+Based on these theoretical foundation, we train our model using a multi-objective loss function with cross-entropy for the classification target and the sum of mean absolute error (MAE) for the real and imaginary parts of the regression output \emph{F} as a feature vector: